CurvSurf/ARPointCloudFindSurface/README.md

 - Real-time detection of geometric surfaces in camera scenes;
 - Uses input raw feature points provided by ARCore;
 - Detected surfaces rendered as overlays (AR rendering);
-- A UI designed for simple and intuitive detection
+- A UI designed for simple and intuitive detection;
 - Filters samples of raw feature point cloud statistically.
 [See below for details](#about-filtering-pointcloud).